-Cloud, Windows sales power Microsoft earnings above Wall Street estimates
+Microsoft cloud revenue reaccelerates, sending profit above Street estimates

 Microsoft has focused on so-called hybrid cloud computing – in which a business can use a mix of Microsoft’s data centers and its own – as well as on delivering its longstanding productivity programs such as Office via the cloud.

-The shift to the cloud has propelled shares in the world’s largest software company up more than 50% in the past year, as it gains ground against market leader Amazon and also parries the threats to its classic software programs from newer entrants like Alphabet Inc’s (GOOGL.O) Google.
+The shift to the cloud has driven Microsoft’s shares up more than 50% in the past year, as it gains ground against market leader Amazon and also parries the threats to its classic software programs from newer entrants like Alphabet Inc’s (GOOGL.O) Google.

 In 2019, Microsoft had 22% share of the cloud computing infrastructure market, compared with 45% at Amazon and 5% from Google, according to data from Forrester Research.